Splitting Symplectic Monodromy: Flavours of Fukaya category

 We will be interested in actions of symplectomorphism groups on Fukaya categories.
 Especially for actions on the wrapped category, one needs some control of maps at infinity to ensure that (perhaps after isotopy) they preserve the class of Lagrangians which are conical\footnote{Or more generally geometrically bounded for a dissipative almost complex structure in the sense of Groman \cite{Groman}.} at infinity.
 We say a symplectomorphism $\phi$ of a Liouville manifold $(X,d\theta)$ is \emph{exact} if $\phi^*\theta = \theta + df$ for some $f: X \to \bR$, and \emph{strongly exact} if one can take $f$ to have compact support.
-Write $\Symp_{ex}(X)$ and $\Symp_{str}(X)$ respectively for the corresponding groups.
 Both notions have obvious graded analogues.
 It is classical that strongly exact maps act on the wrapped category.
+Write $\Symp_{ex}(X)$ for the group of exact symplectomorphisms.

 \begin{lem} Assume that the Liouville manifold $X$ has finite type, so can be written as the completion of a Liouville domain $\mathring{X}$.
 Then \begin{enumerate} \item There is a homomorphism $\pi_0\Symp_{ct}(X) \to \pi_0\Symp_{ex}(\mathring{X})$; \item The group $\pi_0\Symp(\mathring{X})$ acts on both $\scrF(X)$ and $\scrW(X)$. \end{enumerate} \end{lem}